MetOffice/simulation-systems/source/WorkingPractices/forking.rst

 .. tip::

-    For more information see the `github documentation
+    For more information see the `GitHub documentation
     <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks>`__

 Forks are repositories that share code and visibility settings with the